Employment and employee benefits in Hong Kong: overview

-Where an employer becomes insolvent or bankrupt and has failed to pay employee entitlements, the employees can apply to receive an ex-gratia payment from the Protection of Wages on Insolvency Fund (Fund).
-The Fund is serviced by an annual levy of HK$250 on each business registration certificate issued.
+Where an employer becomes insolvent or bankrupt and has failed to pay employees' entitlements, the employees can apply for an ex-gratia payment from the Protection of Wages on Insolvency Fund (Fund).
+The Fund is financed by an annual levy of HK$250 on each business registration certificate issued.

 Any ex-gratia payment made out of the Fund can comprise an amount to compensate the employee for:

-A payment in lieu of any untaken annual leave or statutory holiday entitlement owing to the employee as at the last day of employment (up to a maximum of HK$10,500).
+A payment in lieu of any untaken annual leave or statutory holiday entitlements owing to the employee as at the last day of employment (up to a maximum of HK$10,500).

 Wages in lieu of notice (up to a maximum of one month's wages or HK$22,500, whichever is less).

-Generally, an application for payment out of the Fund must be made within six months of the last day of employment.
+Generally, an application for payments out of the Fund must be made within six months of the last day of employment.

 Health and safety obligations